onionshare/onionshare/docs/source/install.rst

 Verifying
 ^^^^^^^^^

-Once you have imported Micah's public key into your GnuPG keychain, downloaded the binary and ``.asc`` signature, you can verify the binary in a terminal like this:
+Once you have imported the core developers public keys into your GnuPG keychain, downloaded the binary and ``.asc`` signature, you can verify the binary in a terminal like this:

 For Windows::